 Get yourself out of debt – Simple guide to financial independence

-First and foremost, don’t panic; don’t bury your head in the sand either though!
-The mere fact that you are looking at this post shows that you are looking to get control of your financial situation, and that means you have motivation and discipline, you need to focus these to improve your financial situation.
+First and foremost, don’t panic; but don’t bury your head in the sand either!
+The mere fact that you are looking at this post shows that you are serious about getting control of your financial situation, and that means you have motivation and discipline.

-Here’s a simple guide to improving your situation.
+Here’s a simple guide to help focus your thoughts:

 Read around and document the key steps – There’s loads of financial advice out there.
-Don’t read this guide alone.
+Don’t read this guide, or any other, alone.
 Read several others, and make sure you actually document the key steps you feel will help improve your situation most.
 This is YOUR financial plan to independence.
 Place it on your fridge, noticeboard or wall to make sure you are regularly reminded of your plan and focuses.

 Document what you spend – Document everything.
-You HAVE to understand your incomings and outgoings if you are to have any chance of getting control of your debt.
+You have to understand any income you have, and expenses/outgoings in detail to take control of your debt.
 Some people choose to manage budgets within a spreadsheet, though I suspect many will find this tedious and soon give it up.
 Either way, you need to find a way of working out what you spend today.
 Look back over the last month at minimum and document everything you spent money on, grouping these into key areas e.g. “Grocery Shopping”, “Clothes”, “Nights out”.
 This includes everything… shopping, drinks in a coffee shop, a Mars bar in the office, charity donations, takeaways, mortgages etc…

-Be realistic – don’t pretend to yourself that you only spend £10 a week on coffee’s if it’s really £20.
-This whole exercise is a waste of time if you don’t apply real figures.
+Be realistic – don’t pretend to yourself that you “generally” only spend £10 a week on coffees if it’s really been £20 recently.
+This whole exercise is about giving yourself clear facts, so document the real figures you genuinely earn and spend.

 Document interest rates – For expenses where an interest rate applies, like a mortgage, or credit card debt, document the interest rate alongside the expense so you can see a clear picture of the rates available to you, and whether debt is in the best place available to you.